medialab/minet/docs/cli.md

 Optional Arguments:
   -z, --compress                Whether to compress the downloaded files when
                                 saving files on disk.
+  --connect-timeout CONNECT_TIMEOUT
+                                Maxium socket connection time to host.
+Default to ~5s.
+Defaults to `5`.
   --domain-parallelism DOMAIN_PARALLELISM
                                 Max number of urls per domain to hit at the same time.
 Defaults to `1`.